RandyRDavila/GraphCalc/paper.md

 # Relevance to Automated Discovery

 `GraphCalc` is not merely a utility—it is an **enabling technology** in the development of AI systems that perform **automated mathematical reasoning**.
-In systems like `TxGraffiti`[@TxGraffiti2023], conjectures are derived from numerical relationships among invariants computed by GraphCalc.
+In systems like `TxGraffiti`[@TxGraffiti2023], conjectures are derived from numerical relationships among invariants computed by GraphCalc, for example independence, domination, and matching related invariants[@caro2022txgraffiti].
 The effectiveness of these conjecturing agents hinges directly on the reliability and breadth of invariant computations provided by this package.

 # Acknowledgements

 The authors would like to acknowledge David Amos.
 Without his assistance this package would have not been possible.

 # References

-Citations for tools and prior work referenced in this manuscript are included in the accompanying `paper.bib` file.